 Ordered in February 2006, the vessel was launched from STX Europe’s Turku Shipyard in 2008, marking the entry of new class vessels in the fleet of Royal Caribbean International.

 With 16 passenger decks, the vessel has the capacity to accommodate 5,400 passengers at double occupancy and serve a maximum of 6,296 passengers.
-For its guests, Oasis of the Seas will offer options from two-story loft suites and luxury suites with balconies.
+Oasis of the Seas offers options from two-story loft suites and luxury suites with balconies for its guests.

 In addition, Glass-covered Solarium with pool, surf simulators, Zipline and rock-climbing walls are the other best entertainment options available on the cruise ship, while the lists of sports amenities include five swimming pools, volleyball and basketball courts.